Why read this

 One time Waitzkin broke one of his arms.
 He kept practicing with the other, and took that setback as an opportunity to learn how to block attacks with just one hand and to use visualization techniques to keep training his broken arm, allowing him to compete in the world tourney.
 Ancient stoics would be proud.
 There are clear distinctions between what it takes to be decent, good, great, and what it takes to be among the best.
 If your goal is to be mediocre, then you have a considerable margin for error.
 If you hurt your toe, you can take six weeks watching television and eating potato chips.

 Waitzkin says that if he were to stop training whenever conditions weren’t right, he would spend the whole year on the couch.
-If you want to be the best you have to take risks others would avoid.
+If you want to be the best, you have to take risks others would avoid.
 You need to be constantly optimizing the learning potential of the moment and turning adversity to your advantage.
 Granted, there are times when the body does need to heal.
 But that doesn’t mean you have to rest your mind.
 Those are still great opportunities to deepen the mental, technical, internal side of your game.
+However keep in mind that we need to find a pace that we can keep going indefinitely.
+Burnout is very common when people get highly motivated, but then work so hard that it is not sustainable in the long term.

 The conscious mind can’t work with as much information as the unconscious.
 What happens with chess Grandmasters is that despite them working with less conscious information, they see a lot further unconsciously as they have internalized a lot more information.